 For the Greek church and not only, the boat marks the arrival of Christ’s love as well as our own new journey into life, a chance to do things differently, a fresh start, and of course freedom!

-🎼I end today’s post with Christmas carols from the island of Ikaria calling on the Lord to keep the blessed boat safe and to bring back their loved ones performed by the traditional Estoudiantina troupe.
+♫ I end today’s post with Greek Christmas carols from the island of Ikaria calling on the Lord to keep the blessed boat safe and to bring back loved ones.

 The Greek Vibe Tip